majestic53/dasm16/README.markdown

 :end sub PC, 1
 ```

-Save the file and open a console window in the same directly.
-Next,
+* Save the file and open a console window in the same directly.

-use the command below to compile your code (making sure that _dasm16.exe_
+* Use the command below to compile your code (making sure that _dasm16.exe_
-is also in the same directory).
+is also in the same directory):

 ```
 dasm16 -v -o HelloWorld.bin HelloWorld.asm
 ```

-The output that appears in the console window should be similar to this:
+* The output that appears in the console window should be similar to this:

 ```
 DASM16 1.0.1326 (rev. 7, Jun 27 2013, 20:24:38)